emxsys/worldwind-web-app-tutorial/docs/lesson-3.md

 Knockout [observable](http://knockoutjs.com/documentation/observables.html)
 to signal a change to any subscribers (e.g., the layers view-model).

-In `Globe`'s constructor, add a categoryTimestamps property that maps categories to observable timestamps.
+In our `Globe`'s constructor, add a categoryTimestamps property that maps categories to observable timestamps.
 ```javascript
 // Holds a map of category and observable timestamp pairs
 this.categoryTimestamps = new Map();
 ```

 Add the following two methods to our `Globe` that operate on the `categoryTimestamps` property.